Bomoe/GoAi/README.md

 ## Troubleshooting

-- If you encounter permission issues, ensure your API key is correct in `~/.goai.env`
+- If you encounter permission issues, ensure your OpenAI API key is correct in `~/.goai.env`
 - Make sure `/usr/local/bin` is in your PATH
 - If the command is not found, try restarting your terminal or running `source ~/.bashrc` (or equivalent for your shell)